jbreckmckye/hexo-theme-octo/README.md

 ```

 ## Favicon
-- this theme will use your source/images/favicon.png image as the tab / shortcut icon
+This theme will use your `source/images/favicon.png` image as a favicon.

 ## Still to do
 - analytics